zcash-hackworks/zdev-docker/README.md

 See the individual projects' documentation for build instructions.

 To open another shell into the running container, run `docker container ls`, copy the container ID, and then run `docker exec -it <container ID> bash`.
+You can start and stop the container with `docker start` and `docker stop`.

 To update the Ubuntu packages in the `zdev` image or make changes to which dependencies are installed, edit the `docker/install-build-dependencies.sh` script and then re-build the `zdev` image using the same command as above.
-The changes will take effect in the next container instance you launch.
+The changes will take effect in the next *new* container instance you launch.
+You can of course also just make changes directly to the container instead of updating the image every time.

 ## Build Cheat Sheet